Signs and symptoms of pancreatic cancer

 • What could be causing these symptoms?

-• Are there any tests I should be referred for?
+• Are there any tests I should have?

 • How long will I have to wait for tests?